 Marcello Badalì, PhD

-Marcello Badalì is a carbonate geologist and seismic interpreter.
-He has more than 22 years experience in exploration-related geology (of which 14+ with operators).
-Over the last years he has been focusing on building a new methodology (a Seismic Carbonate Scorecard, just published in the AAPG Bulletin, Badalì et al. 2022) to recognize carbonate targets on seismic data.
+Marcello Badalì (PhD at the University of Alabama, US, and MS/BSc at the University of Rome, Italy) is an experienced carbonate geologist and seismic interpreter.
+He has more than 24 years experience in carbonate exploration-related geology (of which 15 with operators, such as Repsol and Equinor).
+Over the last years he has been focusing on building a new methodology (the Carbonate Seismic Scorecard, recently published in Badalì et al. 2022, AAPG Bulletin, vol. 106, p.
+243-265) to recognize carbonate targets in seismic data.

-He performs interpretation of carbonates at a basin to prospect/reservoir scale, using seismic stratigraphy, sequence stratigraphy and seismic attribute imaging.
-He helps assess and rank carbonate prospects and predict reservoir properties of carbonate sedimentary and diagenetic (including fractured) plays, through seismic analysis, field and outcrop analog study and core, thin section and well-log integration.
-Last, but not least, he provides training for industry and academia on recognition and characterization of carbonate structures on seismic data.
+He recently created his own consulting company (“Marcello Badali'”, @seismiccarbonates.com) where, besides providing training to the industry and universities, he performs interpretation of carbonates at a basin to prospect/reservoir scale, using seismic stratigraphy, sequence stratigraphy and seismic attribute imaging.
+He also helps assess and rank carbonate prospects and predict reservoir properties through seismic analysis, producing field/outcrop analog study and core, thin section and well-log integration.

-He has an extensive and worldwide (e.g. SE Asia, Middle East, Mex/US GOM, S/N Mediterranean, Caribbean, Russia, West Africa, Black Sea, Portugal, Ireland) project experience in Proterozoic, Paleozoic, Mesozoic and Tertiary carbonate plays.
+During his career he has developed an extensive and worldwide (e.g. SE Asia, Middle East, Mex/US GOM, S/N Mediterranean, Caribbean, Russia, West Africa, Southern Atlantic, Black Sea, Portugal, Ireland) project expertise in Proterozoic, Paleozoic, Mesozoic and Tertiary carbonate plays.

-- A specialist with a professional background with an operator has a perfect knowledge of the needs of an exploration team.
+- A specialist with a professional background with an operator has a perfect knowledge of the needs of an exploration/development team.

-- We developed the Carbonate Seismic Scorecard, and such a tool can be created only thanks to an extensive exposure and study of thousands of seismic images of carbonate and biasing structures, which makes us a top consulting company in this discipline.
+- I have developed the Carbonate Seismic Scorecard, and such a tool can be created only thanks to an extensive exposure and study of thousands of seismic images of carbonate and biasing structures, which makes this a top consulting company in this discipline.

-- We believe our clients must have a clear picture of the reasons of our results: You will never listen to us saying “This is the right interpretation because I am the specialist”.
-We will always explain our interpretation in the simplest possible way.
+- I believe my clients should have a clear picture of the reasons of my working results: You will never hear me saying “This is the right interpretation because I am the specialist”.
+I will always explain our interpretation in the simplest possible way.

-- We have developed many contacts with specialists of other E&P disciplines over these many years and we are in the process of building a professional net that can help our clients to find reliable technical support in other disciplines when needed (see bottom of page).
+- I have developed many contacts with specialists of other E&P disciplines over these many years and I have worked on a professional net that can help my clients to find reliable technical support in other disciplines when needed (see bottom of this page).

 The Seismic Carbonate Scorecard

-The SCS is a proprietary tool, developed by Marcello Badalì and Jean Hsieh, which was designed to help distinguish, on seismic data, shallow-water carbonate structures from similar, non-carbonate structures, such as volcanoes, basement highs, erosional remnants and various tectonic features (Badalì et al., 2022).
+The SCS is a proprietary tool which was designed to help distinguish, on seismic data, shallow-water carbonate structures from similar, non-carbonate structures, such as volcanoes, basement highs, erosional remnants and various tectonic features (Badalì et al., 2022).

 This tool allows to “score” fifteen parameters from a seismic image, resulting in a final quantitative score which indicates the chance of dealing with a carbonate (positive score) or a non-carbonate (negative score) structure.